ceejbot/fivebeans/README.md

 }
 ```

-`job.deleted`

-The worker has deleted a job.
+`job.deleted`: The worker has deleted a job.
 The payload is the job id.

-`job.buried`

-The worker has buried a job.
+`job.buried`: The worker has buried a job.
 The payload is the job id.

 ### Jobs